Keno's CLASSIC ROCK n ROLL Web Site

-To listen to some soundclips from The Rocky Horror Picture Show - CD, or to purchase it, click on: Rocky Horror Picture Show CD
+To listen to some soundclips from The Rocky Horror Picture Show, or to purchase it, click on: The Rocky Horror Picture Show Soundtrack

-To purchase The Rocky Horror Picture Show - DVD, click on: The Rocky Horror Picture Show [DVD]
+To purchase The Rocky Horror Picture Show - DVD, click on: Rocky Horror Picture Show, The 40th Anniversary Blu-ray or Rocky Horror Picture Show - DVD

 Return to Rock Album's Reviews